 Maryland Guardianship Lawyer

 The guardianship application process can be complex.
 Because a guardianship procedure significantly limits an individuals rights, courts take the process very seriously.
 It can also be costly and time-consuming.
-For the guardianship of adults in Maryland, it requires petitioning the court to be appointed as either guardian of the person or guardian of the property, or both.
+For the guardianship of adults, it requires petitioning the court to be appointed as either guardian of the person or guardian of the property, or both.
 The petitioner provides physician certificates to describe the alleged incapacity.
 The adult lacking capacity, called the ward, is appointed a lawyer.
 The ward’s lawyer meets with the adult to determine whether the ward consents to the guardianship or objects to the guardianship.
 If the ward, or another interested person, contests the guardianship, then a trial will be scheduled to determine whether the ward lacks capacity and whether the petitioner is the best individual to serve.

 It can take a few months to complete and often requires continued court supervision after appointment.
 When you’re petitioning for the guardianship of a minor, you don’t need to prove incapacity but other parts of the petitioning process are similar.
 Similarly, petitioning for the guardianship of a minor can also be a very long and complicated process.
 Throughout this process, there are many factors to consider and documents to draft — hiring a Maryland guardianship lawyer will lessen that burden.